-Nespresso machines are not very old.
-Nestle patented the system of Nespresso in 1976.
-But the earlier machines did not look very compact and exquisite in design as they look now.
+In 1976, Nestle patented the system of Nespresso.
+But the earlier machines did not look as compact and exquisite in design as they look now.
 They were just like a traditional Espresso machine with a large boiler and pumping system.

 In the preceding ten years, Nespresso made many changes to its existing design and made it capable of rolling out in the market of Japan, Switzerland, and many European countries in 1986.

 Who invented Nespresso

 Eric Favre was the guy who initially came up with the idea of the Nespresso system.
 He noticed that one coffee bar in his vicinity was always full of customers and the taste of their coffee was also different and more pleasing than the other coffee bars in that area.

 Driven to uncover the mystery, he discovered that the bar used a unique brewing method, pumping the piston multiple times before releasing the coffee, while other bars only pumped it once.